mozilla-services/shavar-prod-lists/README.md

 "Content" category URLs for blocking.

 A vestige of the list is the "Disconnect" category, which contains Facebook, Twitter, and Google domains.
-Domain from this category are remapped into the Social, Advertising, or Analytics categories as described [here](https://github.com/mozilla-services/shavar-list-creation/blob/57688d9fbb9531df4a7cc10084f0bb0c37080028/disconnect_mapping.py)
+Domains from this category are remapped into the Social, Advertising, or Analytics categories as described [here](https://github.com/mozilla-services/shavar-list-creation/blob/57688d9fbb9531df4a7cc10084f0bb0c37080028/disconnect_mapping.py)
 This remapping is temporary until the list is updated to fix these issues.